 This morning your walk will take you out to explore the area around Hayat village.
 With luck you may see some of the wild and endangered Severtsov's sheep, the handsome rams sporting their huge, distinctive, curly horns.

-You return to your homestay for lunch and in the afternoon you can explore further or simply relax in the pretty garden by the stream.
-Later you might join your hosts to learn how to make delicious Uzbekistan bread in a tandoor oven.
+You return to your homestay where you have lunch and join your hosts for a lesson in how to make delicious Uzbekistan bread in a tandoor oven.

-Day 10 - Drive to Samarkand – 3 hours.
-Visit Ulugh Beg Astrological Museum and Gul Amir Mausoleum.
+Day 10 - Visit Ulugh Beg Astrological Museum and Gul Amir Mausoleum.
+Afternoon at leisure.

-After lunch you visit Ulugh Beg Astrological Museum.
+This morning you begin your exploration with a visit to the Ulugh Beg Astrological Museum.
 Ulugh Beg was notable for his work in astronomy-related mathematics, such as trigonometry and spherical geometry.
 He built the great Ulugh Beg Observatory in Samarkand between 1424 and 1429, considered by scholars to be one of the finest observatories in the Islamic world at the time and the largest in Central Asia.
 Ulugh Beg was subsequently recognized as the most important observational astronomer of the 15th century by many scholars in Central Asia and Europe.

-Continuing your tour you then then visit the Guri Amir Mausoleum.
+You next visit the Guri Amir Mausoleum.
 Built in the 15th century this mausoleum is a masterpiece of medieval Islamic architecture.
-The great Mongol conqueror Timur (also known as Tamerlane) is buried here along with his two sons and two grandsons.
+The great conqueror Timur (also known as Tamerlane) is buried here along with his two sons and two grandsons.
 The Guri Amir is a fine example of medieval craftsmanship and is important architecturally as being the prototype of much Mughal architecture found in buildings in India such as the Taj Mahal.

-Before dinner you have the opportunity to try some local wines at an optional wine tasting (payable locally).
+This afternoon you have time at leisure, but before dinner there will be the opportunity to try some local wines at an optional wine tasting (payable locally).

 Overnight icon Overnight: Reikartz Amar Samarkand Or Zilol Baxt Hotel Or Similar, Samarkand